 February 14, 2014

-This page in a nutshell: A proposal for an etextbook for a digital paradigm, WritDM teaches strong writing and documentation skills for digital platforms using social media.
+TL;DR: A proposal for an etextbook for a digital paradigm, WritDM teaches strong writing and documentation skills for digital platforms using social media.
 The new writing is for the screen.

 Writing Digital Media (#WritDM)